gmoraleslondono/game-studio/README.md

 ## Step 1: Setting Up

-1. Initialize Your Project

-- Create a new folder for this project and run
+1. Create a new folder for this project and add the docker-compose.yml file

+2. Initialize Your Project

+- Run

 ```
 npm init -y